How to use our One to One Meeting Templates to guide your regular employee catch-ups

 Capture action points to be completed before the next meeting

 Finally, use the one-to-one meeting template to record agreed action points that should be followed up as soon as possible after the meeting.
 Both the employee and the manager may have actions arising from the meeting.
-Agree a specific date for when each action should be completed – this will help to ensure that the actions are done a timely manner and not left ongoing.
+Agree on a specific date for when each action should be completed – this will help to ensure that the actions are done a timely manner and not left ongoing.

 If you find our free one-to-one meeting template helpful, did you know you can boost your employees’ performance even further with our Clear Review performance management software?
 To find out how, book a personal demo right now via our online booking system.